 The one thing that these clothing pieces have in common is that they are easy to throw away.

-What the people in this job are going to deal with is going to depend on person to person, but there are going to be a few consistencies in what they do every day at work.
+What the people in this job are going to deal with is going to depend from person to person, but there are going to be a few consistencies in what they do every day at work.

 Why do nurses wear white coats?